 Hearing about the Big Lunch, and knowing from their own experience that making friends is easier when there’s a good brew and some cake involved, Simone and Yvonne came up with Share Club.
 Share Club is all about ‘matching up’ people – ideally an older person who struggles with social isolation, with a local person – and the couple then get-together once a week to enjoy a freshly cooked meal.
 Hearing about the vast amount of food which is wasted across the UK, Simone was quick to get creative and Share Clubs were signed up to Fair Share, enabling Simone and Yvonne to receive surplus food for the project.

 Simone hopes Share Clubs will go beyond simply providing food to older people, through facilitating lasting intergenerational connections between the Share Clubbers.
-Having spoken to her, I’m sure that Community Compass will succeed in making Share Clubs not just a tool to fight loneliness in older age, but also one which promotes a broader approach to connecting people within a community.
+Having spoken to her, we're sure that Community Compass will succeed in making Share Clubs not just a tool to fight loneliness in older age, but also one which promotes a broader approach to connecting people within a community.
 Our ability to connect over food is no secret, but using meals to meet the social as well as nutritional needs of older people is a pretty inspired initiative.